mabq/book-simplicity/1_actions_calculations_and_data.md

 <!-- ------------------------------------------------------------- -->
 Actions spread — one little action somewhere and it spreads all over.

+Don't allow any code to mutate data values accessible from your code.

 <mark>***Shared mutable state is time dependent***</mark>